|

 acquaintance, though the Maestro knew the price of it quiet well, but

 could gift it to anyone – depending on his mood.
+He never kept the sketches and initial

 drawings, they were lost, disappeared, or sometimes stolen.
 He thought